schabiyo/spring-liferay-session-portlet/README.md

 ## What is this?

-* A Liferay Portlet created using Spring MVC
+* A Liferay Portlet project created using Spring MVC
 * The portlet contain a form that le you add arbitrary data into the application SESSION

 ## Why you may need it?